-The actual cash incentives awarded for 2016 (which were based upon corporate performance criteria) were based upon the achievement of 85% of the target, as determined by the Compensation Committee in March 2017, based upon our 2016 actual operating results.
-During 2016, our adjusted net income per diluted share attributable to UHS was \$7.32.
-This adjusted net income per diluted share attributable to UHS for 2016 was publicly disclosed and reconciled to our reported 2016 net income per diluted share attributable to UHS of \$7.14, on the Schedule of Non-GAAP Supplemental Consolidated Statements of Income Information, included with our earnings for the year ended December 31, 2016, as filed on Form 8-K on February 28, 2017.
-The Return on Capital was 9.2% for 2016, as compared to a target of 9.5%.
+The actual cash incentives awarded for 2017 (which were based upon corporate performance criteria) were based upon the achievement of 44% of the target, as determined by the Compensation Committee in March 2018, based upon our 2017 actual operating results.
+During 2017, our adjusted net income per diluted share attributable to UHS was \$7.53, as compared to a target of \$7.95 per diluted share.
+This adjusted net income per diluted share attributable to UHS for 2017 was publicly disclosed and reconciled to our reported 2017 net income per diluted share attributable to UHS of \$7.81, on the Schedule of Non-GAAP Supplemental Consolidated Statements of Income Information, included with our earnings for the year ended December 31, 2017, as filed on Form 8-K on February 28, 2018.
+The Return on Capital was 8.2% for 2017, as compared to a target of 8.8%.
 The Return on Capital is calculated by dividing our annual adjusted net income attributable to UHS by the consolidated average net capital.

-For 2016, Ms. Osteen's divisional income target was \$292 million.
+For 2017, Ms. Osteen's divisional income target was \$279 million.
 The divisional income target consists of the projected aggregate pre-tax income for our Behavioral Health Services segment, net of deductions for the allocation of corporate overhead expenses and a charge for the estimated cost of capital.
-As applicable, the divisional income target was adjusted to include the impact of acquisitions or divestitures made during the year as well as other amounts that may be nonrecurring or non-operational in nature or amounts that may be reflected in the current year financial statements that relate to prior years.
-The 2016 actual divisional income, as calculated, was \$246 million.
+The 2017 actual divisional income, as calculated, was \$181 million.
+If applicable, the divisional income target or the actual divisional income was adjusted for certain amounts that may be nonrecurring or non-operational in nature or amounts that may be reflected in the current year financial statements that relate to prior years.
 Since the actual divisional income was less than the divisional target income, Ms. Osteen was not entitled to the portion of her bonus that was based upon the achievement of the divisional income target.

-For 2016, Mr. Pember's divisional income/loss target was a loss of \$28 million.
-The divisional income/loss target consists of the projected aggregate pre-tax income for our Acute Care Services segment, net of deductions for the allocation of corporate overhead expenses and a charge for the estimated cost of capital.
-If applicable, the divisional income/loss target was adjusted for certain amounts that may be nonrecurring or non-operational in nature or amounts that may be reflected in the current year financial statements that relate to prior years.
-The 2016 actual divisional income/loss, as calculated, was income of \$4 million.
-Since the actual divisional income/loss compared favorably to the target by more than 15% (the \$4 million of actual income was a 115% improvement over the \$28 million target loss), Mr. Pember was entitled to 100% of the portion of his bonus (75%) that was based upon the achievement of the divisional income target.
+For 2017, Mr. Pember's divisional income target was \$61 million.
+The divisional income target consists of the projected aggregate pre-tax income for our Acute Care Services segment, net of deductions for the allocation of corporate overhead expenses and a charge for the estimated cost of capital.
+The actual divisional income as calculated, was \$67 million.
+If applicable, the divisional income target or actual divisional income was adjusted for certain amounts that may be nonrecurring or non-operational in nature or amounts that may be reflected in the current year financial statements that relate to prior years.
+Since the actual divisional income compared favorably to the target by more than 5% (\$67 million actual divisional income exceeded the \$61 million divisional income target by 9%), but did not exceed by \$10 million (exceeded by \$6 million), Mr. Pember was entitled to 25% of the portion of his bonus (75%) that was based upon the achievement of the divisional income target.

 The performance goals related to the Executive Incentive Plan, as outlined above, are generally based upon the achievement of our business plan financial objectives.
 Performance goals are established at reasonably aggressive levels to encourage and motivate executive performance and attainment of our financial objectives.
-At the time the Compensation Committee approved the Executive Incentive Plan for fiscal year 2016, we believed that the performance goals were attainable, but not certain.
-Since the achievement of the corporate performance criteria of 85% of target for 2016 contrasts with the 219% of target earned for 2015, we believe that our system demonstrates the variability and performance-oriented nature of payouts over time.
+At the time the Compensation Committee approved the Executive Incentive Plan for fiscal year 2017, we believed that the performance goals were attainable, but not certain.
+Since the achievement of the corporate performance criteria of 44% of target for 2017 contrasts with the 85% of target earned for 2016, we believe that our system demonstrates the variability and performance-oriented nature of payouts over time.